robmarkcole/HASS-Deepstack-object/README.md

 ## Home Assistant setup
 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
 Then configure object detection. **Important:** It is necessary to configure only a single camera per `deepstack_object` entity.
 If you want to process multiple cameras, you will therefore need multiple `deepstack_object` `image_processing` entities.

 The component can optionally save snapshots of the processed images.
-If you would like to use this option, you need to create a sub-folder in your config folder, the same folder where your `configuration.yaml` file is located.
+If you would like to use this option, you need to create a folder where the snapshots will be stored.
+The folder should be in the same folder where your `configuration.yaml` file is located.
 In the example below, we have named the folder `snapshots`.

 Add to your Home-Assistant config: